pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### 47.1.1 The "Big Three" (Standardized)

-The three core financial statementsâ€”Profit & Loss (P&L), Balance Sheet, and Statement of Cash Flowsâ€”provide a complete picture of financial health.
+The three core financial statements—Profit & Loss (P&L), Balance Sheet, and Statement of Cash Flows—provide a complete picture of financial health.
 Each statement serves a specific purpose and together they tell the full financial story.

 #### Profit & Loss (P&L) Statement